Attic Lights: History

 In July 2013, Attic Lights opened the main stage at the Benicassim Music Festival and followed this up in September headlining the Lemon Pop festival in Alicante, Spain.

 In March 2014, the band released the single "Orbison", a tribute to Roy Orbison with an accompanying music video featuring reworked scenes from David Lynch's Blue Velvet.
-The video also featured pop culture homages to the film The Man Who Fell To Earth, the writings of Michael Kelly and the music video for the Roy Orbison song, I Drove All Night.
+The video also featured pop culture homages to the film The Man Who Fell to Earth, the writings of Michael Kelly and the music video for the Roy Orbison song, "I Drove All Night".

-In August 2014, Attic Lights performed on the main stage of the Party At The Palace festival in Linlithgow, Scotland alongside a bill of Scottish acts including Deacon Blue, Frightened Rabbit, Simple Minds and The View.
+In August 2014, Attic Lights performed on the main stage of the Party at the Palace festival in Linlithgow, Scotland alongside a bill of Scottish acts including Deacon Blue, Frightened Rabbit, Simple Minds and The View.

 In 2015, Attic Lights released a single in conjunction with Spanish indie pop act La Casa Azul.
-The single contained a remix of the Super De Lux album track Future Bound and a brand new song entitled War Years about the gay rights struggle.
+The single contained a remix of the Super De Luxe album track "Future Bound" and a brand new song entitled "War Years" about the gay rights struggle.

 In November 2016, the band's song "Why Should Christmas Be So Hard?' was used to close the Christmas episode of the HBO comedy/drama show Divorce featuring Sarah Jessica Parker.

 In October 2018, Attic Lights released their new single "Never By Myself".
 The b-side of the single is a cover of Art Garfunkel's "Bright Eyes".

-Attic Lights third album, Love In The Time Of Shark Attacks, was released on 25 January 2019 on Elefant Records.
+Attic Lights third album, Love in the Time of Shark Attacks, was released on 25 January 2019 on Elefant Records.

 In 2020, their song "Breathe For Me" featured in an episode of the hit Netflix show Elite.